-- searchers, peer reviewers, R&D managers, etc.).
-In particular, RFOs should fund studies on the subject, and promote the wide dissemination of results. - Expand professionalisation opportunities and tackle precarity to achieve more inclusiveness.
-Encourage researchers to (re)think their careers and consider all the alternatives, offering doctoral researchers support (such as funding mentoring programs) in preparing for a career inside or outside academia, both with equal value, always adjusted to the field of knowledge. - Develop funding mechanisms that stimulate BES to play its crucial role in absorbing highly qualified employees, in particular women PhDs and researchers, to overcome the current severe underrepresentation of women and avoid the waste of resources and thereby to ensure competitiveness and sustainability within and across systems. - Disseminate and promote a new generation of Gender Equality Actions to the BES and extend the implementation of GEPs as an eligibility criterion for national funding to this sector.
-A transition period, similar to the Horizon Europe model for the public sector (HEIs, RPOs, RFOs), should be considered to ensure effective implementation. - Reward Business Enterprises that implement new scientific employment contracts ensuring gender equality and inclusiveness, and include this requirement as a tie break criterion in assessment across funding instruments. - Change the research assessment criteria to value less conventional and more diversified career paths (non-linear careers), in particular due to intersectoral mobility, non-R&D work and care breaks.
-In this way, gender equality and inclusion will be better taken into account, beyond the basic concern for parity in the chairmanship and membership of peer review panels. - Promote awareness raising and capacity building among reviewers so that they can properly apply revised criteria, with a full understanding of why they should be used.
+- Expand professionalisation opportunities and tackle precarity to achieve more inclusiveness.
+Encourage researchers to (re)think their careers and consider all the alternatives, offering doctoral researchers support (such as funding mentoring programs) in preparing for a career inside or outside academia, both with equal value, always adjusted to the field of knowledge. - Develop funding mechanisms that stimulate BES to play its crucial role in absorbing highly qualified employees, in particular women PhDs and researchers, to overcome the current severe underrepresentation of women and avoid the waste of resources - and thereby to ensure competitiveness and sustainability within and across systems. - Disseminate and promote a new generation of Gender Equality Plans to the BES and extend the implementation of GEPs as an eligibility criterion to this sector.
+A transition period, similar to the Horizon Europe model for the public sector (HEIs, RPOs, RFOs), should be considered to ensure effective implementation. - Reward Business Enterprises that implement new scientific employment contracts ensuring gender equality and inclusiveness, and include this requirement as a tie break criterion in assessment across funding instruments. - Change the research assessment criteria to value variety in career paths (e.g., non-linear careers), in particular due to intersectoral mobility, non-R&D work, and care responsibilities.
+In this way, gender equality and inclusion will be better taken into account, beyond the basic concern for parity in chairs and membership of peer review panels. - Promote awareness raising and capacity building among reviewers, panel members, and chairs so that they can properly apply revised criteria, with a full understanding of why they should be used, and prevent shifting standards.
 Actively participate in the CoARA for more transformative practices in research recruitment and research assessment. - Check for bias in call documents and procedures, especially in the first editions of the programmes, and monitor applications and success rates.
-For each programme implemented, RFOs should check for any possible collateral effects that could trigger new forms of inequality. - Provide funding schemes to boost the participation of women in the STEM field of science and foster women's entrepreneurship. - Establish national positive actions9 or disruptive measures within the remit of research career policies to complement general social security benefits and better neutralise any gender imbalances among researchers. - Consider ways to broaden the scope of GEPs, in RFOs and in Higher Education Institutions, towards more inclusiveness beyond gender.
-Attention should also be paid to
+For each programme implemented, RFOs should check for any possible collateral effects that could trigger new forms of inequality. - Provide funding schemes to boost the participation of women in the STEM field of science and foster women's entrepreneurship.